-SPSV stands for Small Public Service Vehicle.
-These are taxis, hackneys and limousines.
-In Ireland an SPSV license is regulated by the National Transport Authority (NTA).
+Small Public Service Vehicles (SPSV) are taxis, hackneys and limousines.
+In Ireland, an SPSV license is regulated by the National Transport Authority (NTA).

 Taxi drivers are obligated to offer a printed receipt at the end of each journey.

 Fares are calculated using a taximeter, which is a mechanical device installed in taxis that calculates passenger fares based on a combination of distance travelled and waiting time.

 Hackneys and limousines are not required to install a taximeter.
 Your fare is agreed before your journey.

 The Taxi Fare Estimator allows you to budget for your trip.
 The fares calculated are approximate and depend on traffic congestion.

 A taxi is an SPSV which can be hired on the street, at a taxi rank or pre-booked.
 Taxis must carry prescribed branding (see customer information cards) and be fitted with a taximeter, printer and roof sign.
 Taxis can also use bus lanes when working.

 These taxis must meet a number of additional vehicle requirements designed to allow at minimum one person seated in their wheelchair, with one other passenger.
 They must also give priority booking to people with disabilities.
 It is a condition of wheelchair accessible vehicle licences that the booking details of such licences are held on the NTA’s register.
 This is to enable intending passengers to engage their services.

 If you have difficulty obtaining an accessible service you can download the Wheelchair Accessible Vehicle (WAV) Register on our website.
 Alternatively, call the NTA Information Line on 0818 064 000 or email email@example.com.